usnistgov/oscal-xproc3/tutorial/outline.md

   XProc specifications - source
   https://github.com/xproc/3.0-steps/blob/master/steps/src/main/xml/specification.xml

-#### XProc Index to Steps

-See the pipelines [COLLECT-XPROC-STEPS.xpl](COLLECT-XPROC-STEPS.xpl) and [XPROC-STEP-INDEX-HTML.xpl](XPROC-STEP-INDEX-HTML.xpl).

-The first of these produces a digest of step declarations from the specifications and formats it.
-The second formats a static input presumed to have been saved -- and subject to refresh -- by running the first pipeline.

-Note the index produced is ahead of the published specifications insofar as there is any publication latency (between the source files under Github that are inspected, and their publication as formal specs).
 #### XProc self-runners?
 XProc spelunking

 Concept: generate a suite of XProc step definitions as demo tests